Balteanu-Sara/WeatherApp/README.md

 ## Description

-WeatherNow is a clean and minimalistic application build with HTML, CSS and Vanilla JavaScript.
+WeatherNow is a clean and minimalistic application built with HTML, CSS and Vanilla JavaScript.
 It delivers real-time weather information, hourly updates and a 7-day forecast using the Open-Meteo API.
 The interface is designed to be clear, intuitive and easy to navigate.

 ## Features